PCBMay is a professional multilayer PCB boards manufacturer in China, who provides many different types of multilayer PCBs for you.

-Our standard color for solder masks is green.
+Our standard colour for solder masks is green.

-We can also provide solder masks in red, white, yellow, purple, blue, or black, also matte green, matte black, matter red, or matter blue for an additional amount.
+We can also provide solder masks in red, white, yellow, purple, blue, or black, also matte green, matte black, matte red, or matter blue for an additional amount.

 What Is The Maximum Size PCB You Can Produce?